Merge git fork changes with unrelated histories

 git push

-Reforking current repo
+Reforking current repository

-2. “delete repository” at the bottom of https://github.invalid/jane/coolprog/settings
+2. “Delete repository” at the bottom of https://github.invalid/jane/coolprog/settings.

-3. Fork original repo again https://github.invalid/scivision/coolprog#fork-destination-box
+3. Fork the original repository again from https://github.invalid/scivision/coolprog#fork-destination-box.

 Pure Git

-Clone forked repo into a temporary directory:
+Clone the forked repository into a temporary directory:

 cd ${TMPDIR}